‘100% natural’. ‘Nothing artificial’. ‘Preservative free’. 'Organic'.

 Most cosmetics and skincare products are formulated with water as a base, often noted as ‘aqua’ on the ingredients list.
 Once water is introduced to a formulation, the growth of microbes and potentially harmful bacteria is inevitable, unless preservatives are added.

 A preservative is simply an ingredient that helps prevent a product from spoiling.
-Preservatives can be both natural and synthetic, but it’s much harder to create a formulation with a natural preservative, and often less effective.
+Preservatives can be both natural and synthetic, but it’s much harder to create a formulation with a natural preservative, and are often less effective.

 ‘The big pro for synthetic preservatives is their broad-spectrum effectiveness at very low concentrations,’ explains Jen Novakovich of The Eco Well.
 ‘In addition, many synthetic preservatives are actually less allergenic, especially because they are needed at much lower amounts than their natural counterparts.’